 understand diseases transmission and seasonality.

-Oceanography (SIO).
-She is passionate about climate change and hopes to use interdisciplinary methods of study to mitigate climate change and its impacts.
-Rachel’s thesis project is focused on particulate matter (PM 2.5) from climate change driven wildfires and how that impacts respiratory hospitalizations in California.
-Her project studies the potential differential toxicities between wildfire PM 2.5 and ambient PM 2.5 in order to attribute the impacts from each on hospitalizations.
-Rachel earned her bachelor’s degree in Marine Biology, with a minor in climate change studies, from UCSD’s Scripps Institution of Oceanography.
+Rachel Darling received her master’s degree in Marine Biology at the Scripps Institution of Oceanography (SIO).
+Rachel’s thesis project focused on particulate matter (PM 2.5) from climate change driven wildfires and how that impacts respiratory hospitalizations in California.
+Her project studied the potential differential toxicities between wildfire PM 2.5 and ambient PM 2.5 in order to attribute the impacts from each on hospitalizations.
+Rachel earned her bachelor’s degree in Marine Biology, with a minor in climate change studies, from UCSD’s Scripps Institution of Oceanography as well.
+She is passionate about climate change and hopes to continue to use interdisciplinary methods of study to mitigate climate change and its impacts throughout her career.

 Liz received her master's and bachelor's degree in Earth Science at UCSD.
 During her time in the Benmarhnia lab, she explored the adverse effects of wildfire smoke on San Diego communities.
 Her research interests include environmental justice, environmental epidemiology, geospatial analysis, public health, and health equity.
 Currently, she works at UCSD Health as a research assistant and investigates how social determinants of health impact access to care and health outcomes across the cancer care continuum.
 In her free time, she enjoys rock climbing and being a full-time dog mom.